 GPS reference for 1890 Pioneer Column laager site: 18⁰34′07.94″S 31⁰07′00.99″E

 This paper is based on a survey carried out by J.K.G.
-Borcherds, B.Arch., RIBA in September 1960 in which he drew the architectural sketches below and made some preliminary explanations on Fort Charter and other buildings on Marshbrook.
-The paper and sketches were filed in the National Archives
+Borcherds, B.Arch., RIBA in September 1960 in which he drew the architectural sketches below and made some preliminary explanations on Fort Charter and other buildings on Marshbrook Farm .
+The paper and sketches are filed in the National Archives